48 hours in Český Krumlov | A solo travel itinerary

 Museum Fotoateliér Siedel: A tour of the 19th-century photographer Josef Seidel’s house, with its old photographic equipment and processes laid out for the visitor and explained.
 Tours begin at the start of every hour and English speakers get an audio guide to carry around the house.
 The most fun activity here is after the tour when you can have your photograph taken in the old style with clothes to match.
-Costs 250 Kč for one photograph and 150 Kč thereon for add on poses.
-The photograph will be emailed or printed too if you request it.
+Costs 250 Kč for one photograph and 150 Kč thereon for add-ons.
+The photograph can be emailed or printed too if you request it.

 Egon Schiele Art Centrum: A small museum with some interesting artwork.
-The life and art of Egon Schiele were good to know about, though I understand his connection to Český Krumlov is tenuous at best: his mother was born here and he visited once, for a brief holiday.
-Apart from his art, works for Ikuko Miyazaki and Katerina Seda were interesting to peruse too.
-Especially, Seda’s work, UNESCO versus UNES-CO was telling of the locals’ love-hate relationship with tourists in the region.
+The life and art of Egon Schiele were good to know about, although I understand his connection to Český Krumlov is tenuous at best: his mother was born here and he visited once, for a brief holiday.
+Apart from his art, works of Ikuko Miyazaki and Katerina Seda were interesting to peruse.
+Especially, Seda’s work–UNESCO versus UNES-CO–was telling of the locals’ love-hate relationship with tourists in the region.

 Afternoon: Go rafting on the river

 You could opt to raft along the Vltava River which is a fun and safe activity to do even with kids and poor-swimmers since the river currents are not too harsh.
 A 30-minute booking of a canoe for 2 people costs between 300-380 Kč.
-Several tour operators offer rafting boats and services across the town.
-Top-rated are Malacek and Rafting Krumlov.
+Several tour operators offer rafts for rent and the top-rated ones are Malacek and Rafting Krumlov.

 Evening: Go for a trek to Cross Hill

 Cesky Krumlov sleeps early.
 Shops close at 6 p.m. and nightlife options are limited.
-A good way to spend the evening is to visit the Castle grounds after the crowds have left.
+A good way to spend the evening is to visit the Castle grounds after the crowds are gone.
 On summer days, you could also do the Hill of the Cross Hike and watch the sunset from the top.
-The hike takes 30 minutes through some picturesque views and ends at a chapel.
+The hike takes about 30 minutes through some picturesque views and ends at a chapel.